Our services

 We provide dispute resolution services according to the Federal Act on Financial Services to clients of financial service providers but also to financial service providersArt.
 3 lit. d FAFSF:

-Financial service providers are persons who provide financial services on a commercial basis in Switzerland or for clients in Switzerland, with the criterion of a commercial basis being satisfied if there is an independent economic activity pursued on a permanent, for-profit basis.
+Financial service providers are persons who provide financial services on a commercial basis in Switzerland or for clients in Switzerland, with the criterion of a commercial basis being satisfied if there is an independent economic activity pursued on a permanent, for-profit basis. and financial institutions.Art.
+2 para 1 and Art.
+16 FinIA: Financial institutions within the meaning of this Act are as follows, irrespective of their legal form:

 a. portfolio managers (Article 17 paragraph 1);